rocket-pool/RPIPs/RPIPs/RPIP-49.md

   * Heuristic adjustments.

 ## Current Status
-Last Updated: July 3rd
+Last Updated: July 16th

 Current efforts are primarily focused on:
+1. Confirming Core Team is happy with RPIP specification contents and making minor adjustments as needed.
-1. Updating and polishing the RPIP specifications in response to feedback.
+2. Polishing the RPIP specifications ready for vote.
-2. Attempting to reduce the scope of the required implementation work to improve time-to-market without overly impacting contents.

 A maintained list of open tasks is available via google sheet [here](https://docs.google.com/spreadsheets/d/1KDTeFnNl3XLFO37upti6NbT2p2GDYJ4GKH4aJ51gQZA/edit?pli=1#gid=725857744).

+### Still To Ratfiy Prior to Saturn 1
+These items are to be considered flexible until ratified explicitly, rather than ratified alongside the tokenomics rework package as a whole.

+* **Saturn 2 Surplus Share Strategy** - Decide and ratify how to manage surplus share in Saturn 2 (we want to decide this before Saturn 1 launches to avoid the incumbent advantage for the voter_share option.)
+* **Deposit Strategy** - Decide whether to take a 2TX or 3TX deposit strategy for validator creation and ratify choice.
+* **Maximum Megapool ETH Penalty** - Decide and ratify a non-placeholder value for the maximum penalty, likely needs community research to find a good value.

 ### Estimated Process